How Protein Before Bed Aids Recovery

 Preserving Lean Mass for Fat Loss

 When you're cutting calories, protecting your lean muscle is key to keeping your metabolism running smoothly.
 Protein before bed helps maintain muscle tissue while encouraging your body to burn fat for energy.
 By preserving lean mass, you support a more active metabolism, which not only aids in fat loss but also keeps you on track toward a healthier body composition.
-Plus, these effects can positively influence your training performance.
+For more strategies on supporting your weight loss goals through exercise and nutrition, see our complete exercise guide for weight loss.

 Enhanced Recovery and Performance